luke-beep/whoami/README.md

 ### 📖 Recommended Books

-I'm an active reader, and I enjoy exploring a variety of genres, from fiction to non-fiction.
-Here are some of my favorite books.
+I love reading and exploring all kinds of genres, from fiction to non-fiction.
+Here are a few of my favorite books:

 #### **[The Art of Computer Programming](https://www.goodreads.com/book/show/112247.The_Art_of_Computer_Programming_Volume_1)** 📖